Are you in the process of starting a business and looking to form a Limited Liability Company (LLC)? If so, you’ve come to the right place.

 Arizona LLC Publication Requirements

 After the ad has run, an Affidavit of Publication will be sent, which should be kept with your business records.
-Although it’s optional, it’s generally recommended to record the Affidavit of Publication with the Arizona Corporations Commission, so it’s officially filed.
+Although it’s optional, it’s generally recommended that you record the Affidavit of Publication with the Arizona Corporations Commission so it’s officially filed.

 The Arizona Secretary of State provides a list of approved newspapers.